uwuxxx/SWAY-exposed/README.md

 #  reminder

 *Before this, in this image he said* ***go back from where u came from,*** I belive this coming straight to my friends, which **are** spanish and speak.
-Never assume before you know, because in this case this happened.
+Never assume before you know, because in this case this happened, I am not beliving this because i have never seen someone being suck a dildo with shit on it.

 Below ***shh immigrant***, was there but he deleted it.
 And also, he calls others skid but we dont know if he is and also has **ASS** projects like gemini but named after an ai wouldn't be me.